sungnga/react-colors-app/README.md

   - Click the "download svg" button to download the svg code
   - Create a bg.svg file inside the styles directory and paste the code in here
   - Import the background svg file and use it in PaletteListStyles.js
+- Add animation to MiniPalette deletion using React Transition Group library
+  - Install and import in PaletteList.js
+  - Add styles in PaletteListStyles.js